PREFERRED STOCKS AND SENIOR SECURITIES. PART I.

 As the common shares rise, it becomes more attractive to convert.
 If the common shares move to $25, the preferred shareholder would get $125 ($25 x 5) for each $100 preferred share.
 That's a gain of 25% if the investor converts and then immediately sells the common stock at $25.

 I have emphasized the word immediately because the danger in converting is that the investor instantly becomes a common shareholder.
 Common shares are much more volatile compared to preferred, and if the price of the common shares will swing in an undesirable direction (for instance, down to $15), and the investor didn't sell at $25, the common shares would be worse less than they were before.
 You would get $15 x 5=$75 in common shares for each $100 preferred share, not to mention you would no longer receive a fixed dividend.

 The conversion back to preferred shares is not allowed.

 Preferred shares that include a cumulative part protect the investor against a downturn in company profits.
 If revenues are down, the issuing company may not be able to afford to pay dividends.
 In that unfortunate case, cumulative shares require that any unpaid dividends must be paid to preferred shareholders before any dividends can be paid to common shareholders.

 For instance, if a company guarantees dividends of $5 per preferred share but cannot afford to pay for two consecutive years, then it must pay a $15 cumulative dividend in the third year before any other dividends can be paid.

-Participatory preferred shares provide an additional profit guarantee to shareholders with some condition: they guarantee additional dividends if the issuing company meets certain predetermined profit target, and those shareholders who bought participatory shares receive dividend payments above the normal fixed rate.
+Participatory preferred shares provide an additional profit guarantee to shareholders with some conditions: they guarantee additional dividends if the issuing company meets a certain predetermined profit target, and those shareholders who bought participatory shares receive dividend payments above the normal fixed rate.